-The second largest video game company in North America, Electonic Arts is a viable option for anyone looking to invest in a video game company.
+The second-largest video game company in North America, Electronic Arts is a viable option for anyone looking to invest in a game Goliath.

-EA is a direct competitor of Bethesda, producing some heavy hitting franchises similar to Bethesda.
+EA is a direct competitor of Bethesda, producing some heavy-hitting franchises that rival the Elder Scrolls series.

-The company is currently worth an estimated $24 billion, with growth to come as they continue to innovate and produce hits.
+The company is currently worth an estimated $24 billion, with growth to come as it continues to innovate and produce hits.

-In line with the role-playing games that Bethesda is so well-known for, EA produces games that directly compete with both the Elder Scrolls and Fallout titles.
+In line with the role-playing games that Bethesda is so well-known for, EA produces titles that directly compete with both the Elder Scrolls and Fallout franchise.

 Another game that feels medieval at its core, with monsters and magic, EA makes the Dragon Age series, which is a popular choice in the fantasy genre for those who don’t particularly enjoy Bethesda’s games.

-Then, in the science fiction genre, they have both Dead Space and Mass Effect, allowing players to choose a game that’s more horror-based or adventure-based.
+Then, in the science fiction genre, it has both Dead Space and Mass Effect, allowing players to choose a game that’s more horror-based or adventure-based.

 EA has all the bases covered.